-This course emphasizes the management of a patient’s oral health focusing on behavioral and sociological issues across the lifespan.
+This course emphasizes patient-centered communication skills and the management of a patient’s oral health focusing on behavioral and sociological issues across the lifespan.
 It builds on previous biological and psychosocial foundation knowledge that directly impacts the practice of dentistry and the achievement and maintenance of oral health in patients.
-The course includes an overview of the principles of gerontology including the biological, sociological, and psychological aspects of aging; the changing demographics in the U.S. society; and their implications for the dental profession.
+The course includes an overview of the biological, sociological, and psychological aspects of aging; the changing demographics in the U.S. society; and their implications for the dental profession.

 DEN5405C – Preclinical Operative Dentistry I/Biomaterials (4)